alfredo10gk/Python_Coursera/README.md

 # Python_Coursera
-Just basic stuff to keep
+Just basic stuff.
-it runs through the very basics in data structures and algorithms
+It runs through the very basics in data structures and algorithms.